reifjulian/dobatch/README.md

 dobatch_wait
 do nextdofile.do
 ```
-For full syntax details, type `help dobatch_wait` in Stata.
+For more details, type `help dobatch_wait` in Stata.

 ## FAQ

 **Will `dobatch` overload my server?**

-No, `dobatch` monitors CPU usage and the number of active Stata MP processes to prevent overloading.
-The default settings are conservative, but note that `dobatch` does not monitor memory usage&#8212;users are responsible for ensuring sufficient system memory.
+`dobatch` monitors CPU usage and the number of active Stata MP processes to prevent overloading.
+The default settings are conservative, but note that `dobatch` does not monitor memory usage&#8212;users remain responsible for ensuring sufficient system memory.

 **How can I run more Stata jobs in parallel?**

-Increase parallelization by setting the global variables `DOBATCH_MIN_CPUS_AVAILABLE` to a negative value and `DOBATCH_MAX_STATA_JOBS` to a larger value.
+Increase parallelization by setting the global variable `DOBATCH_MAX_STATA_JOBS` to a higher value and `DOBATCH_MIN_CPUS_AVAILABLE` to a small or negative value.
+This allows more jobs to launch even when CPU usage is high.
 See Example 1 above for details.

 **`dobatch` is great!
 But sometimes I need to run my scripts on a Windows machine, and manually changing all the `dobatch` commands back to `do` again is a pain.
 Yes, I'm lazy.**